ensiferum877/NASH-metadata-web-app/README.md

 # Repository Contents

 Data Acquisition and Preprocessing:

-Fetching Data: Utilizing the GEOparse Python library, data relevant to NASH experiments was retrieved from the GEO database.
+**Fetching Data**: Utilizing the GEOparse Python library, data relevant to NASH experiments was retrieved from the GEO database.
-Data Cleaning with GPT-4: Leveraging the capabilities of GPT-4, combined with Langchain, the initially unstructured metadata was transformed into a structured format.
+**Data Cleaning**: Leveraging the capabilities of GPT-4, combined with Langchain, the initially unstructured metadata was transformed into a structured format.
 This meticulous cleaning process was vital for extracting meaningful insights from the data.

 # Dashboard Features

-Dynamic Filtering: Users can filter visualizations based on parameters like country, assay, biomaterial category, and year, allowing for tailored insights.
+**Dynamic Filtering**: Users can filter visualizations based on parameters like country, assay, biomaterial category, and year, allowing for tailored insights.
 Visualizations:
-Word Cloud: Offers a visual representation of frequently mentioned terms in the dataset, providing quick insights into prevalent themes.
+**Word Cloud**: Offers a visual representation of frequently mentioned terms in the dataset, providing quick insights into prevalent themes.
 Bar and Box Charts: Displays distributions and key metrics, giving users a quantitative overview of the data.
-Pie Charts: Breaks down distributions for categories like assay, biomaterial, and source tissue.
+**Pie Charts**: Breaks down distributions for categories like assay, biomaterial, and source tissue.
 Choropleth Map: An animated geographical representation showing the number of studies by country over the years.
 This visualization provides a global view of NASH research trends.

 # Acknowledgments
-This project heavily relies on the GEOparse library for data acquisition.
+This project relies on  GEOparse and biopython for data acquisition.
-The cleaning and structuring of data were made possible by OpenAI's GPT-4 models and the integration with Langchain.
+The cleaning and structuring of data were made possible by OpenAI's GPT-4 models and their integration with Langchain.